 Strengthening Small Manufacturers

-Regional Program to support manufacturers in HUB and Opportunity Zones
+Regional program to support manufacturers in Oakland, Wayne and Macomb counties

-The Manufacturing Growth Alliance (MGA) will help small manufacturers in HUB and Opportunity Zones in Wayne, Oakland, and Monroe counties navigate through the pandemic and will support them as they plan for future success.
+The Manufacturing Growth Alliance (MGA) will help small manufacturers Oakland, Wayne and Macomb counties navigate through the pandemic and will support them as they plan for future success.

 Support to help manage workforce needs; and

 Join the program at no-cost.